 Your LinkedIn Company ID is a string of numbers that uniquely identifies your company within LinkedIn.
-This string is around 6 - 9 characters long.
 For more information on how to find your LinkedIn company ID, please visit the LinkedIn site.

 To update your LinkedIn company, select Admin center on the Settings menu (the gear symbol), and then select the LinkedIn Integration tab.
 Under the Connect to LinkedIn section, enter your LinkedIn Company Name and Company ID, and then save the settings.

-There are three important things to note about job posting process to LinkedIn.
+There are four important things to note about job posting process to LinkedIn.

 Jobs posted to LinkedIn are posted as "Limited Listings" jobs.
 Limited listing jobs cannot be promoted across the LinkedIn site.
 If you want to promote limited listing jobs posted to LinkedIn from Attract, you should work with LinkedIn to enable "Job Wrapping".
 Please refer to links below and contact LinkedIn support for more details.